San Miguel Mission

 In addition to the beauty of the church, there are many other things to explore on the mission grounds.

 The arches along the front were purposely built of various shapes and sizes, unlike the uniformity of other missions.

 The fountain in front, though not original, is based on the design of a fountain at the Mission Santa Barbara.

 There are various other pieces of equipment such as a grist mill, an olive press, a beehive shaped oven for bread baking, a threshing floor and an old cart.

 Beyond the line of buildings is a lovely shaded picnic area.

-Be aware that in addition to being an active church, the other buildings of the mission are the home of the Franciscan friars that live there.
-That's the reason you will see some signs restricting access on the self-guided tour.
+Be aware that besides being an active church, the other buildings of the mission are the home of the Franciscan friars that live there.
+That’s the reason you will see some signs restricting access on the self-guided tour.